Research

 Development & circuit function

 We study how developmental mechanisms shape circuit structure and computation in the brain, with a particular focus on adult neurogenesis.
-We investigate how new neurons integrate into established circuits and contribute to learning and communication.
-This work aims to reveal fundamental principles linking development, evolution, and cognition — and to uncover how disruptions in these processes contribute to neurodevelopmental disorders.
+We investigate how new neurons integrate into established circuits and contribute to learning and complex behavior.
+This work aims to reveal fundamental principles linking development, evolution, and cognition.

 Research Videos